Package Leaflet: Information for the User

 Adults and elderly patients with kidney problems

-Your doctor may administer a lower dose.
+Your doctor may administer a lower dose to you.

 Children and adolescents